Timothy Geithner says the White House wanted him to lie on the Sunday shows.

 Oh, it's okay.

-He can still be Secretary to Treasury, because he wanted to pay his taxes.
+He can still be Secretary to Treasury because he wanted to pay his taxes.

 He just made an honest mistake.

-That Timothy Geitner.
+That Timothy Geithner.

 He says the White House wanted him to lie in scheduled appearances on the Sunday TV talk shows.